drgoodnight/CypherGooseManifesto/README.md

 This little project on Ordinals was inspired by the cypherpunk movement and a derivative of the cypherpunk lab cypherpunk manifesto located [here](https://github.com/cypherpunklab/manifesto).
 Dmitri Cherniak's recently published goose generator.
-I am approaching these subjects in a fun and combinatory way by merging the one of most important topics in life "freedom & privacy" with a meme "Geese by Cherniak".
+I am approaching these subjects in a fun and combinatory way by merging the one of the most important topics in life "freedom & privacy" with a meme "Geese by Cherniak".

 - 1st step: download and inscribe the HTML file containing the `A Cyphergoose's Manifesto`